Bridge Loan vs. HELOC

 What is a HELOC?

-A Home Equity Line of Credit (HELOC) is a revolving credit line, allowing you to borrow money against the equity in your home.
+A Home Equity Line of Credit (HELOC) is a revolving credit line, allowing you to borrow against the existing untapped equity in your home.

-Instead of getting a lump sum of cash, HELOCs function more like a credit card, permitting you to borrow and repay over and over again within the designated draw period.
+Instead of receiving a lump sum of cash, HELOCs function more like a credit card, allowing you to borrow and repay repeatedly within the designated draw period.

 HELOCs enable borrowers to use the funds for a variety of purposes, not only real estate.